Understanding the Ingredients and What Is Tofu Made Of

 History Of Tofu

-Tofu, also known as bean curd, is a plant-based food that Asian cuisine has been using for over 2,000 years.
-People believe that it originated in China during the Han dynasty (206 BCE – 220 CE) and later spread to other parts of Asia such as Japan, Korea, and Southeast Asia.
-To make tofu, one soaks and grinds soybeans, then mixes the paste with water and coagulates it to separate the solid curds from the liquid whey, after that the solid curds are pressed to form tofu blocks.
+Tofu, also known as bean curd, is a plant-based food that has been used in Asian cuisine for over 2,000 years.
+It is believed to have originated in China during the Han dynasty (206 BCE – 220 CE) and later spread to other parts of Asia such as Japan, Korea, and Southeast Asia.

 YearEvent